leelagithub081103/demo18/README.md

 ### Demo project
-This is a demo repo reated in class for demonstrating git & github
+This is a demo repo created in class for demonstrating git & github